rodekruis/building-damage-classification-mapillary/README.md

 7. save one vector file per feature
 8. merge all features into one overall damage score, save it in a vector file

-The damage labels (features) and the corresponding questions are customizable.
+The damage labels (or features) and the corresponding questions are customizable.
 Default labels:
 * `window_damage`: are the windows damaged?
 * `wall_damage`: are the walls damaged?
 * `balcony_damage`: Are the balconies damaged?